BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Introduction

-Although fast networking can significantly accelerate the data plane, a stop-the-world loading remains a bottleneck in cases with tight speed requirements.
-Our measurements of BurstGPT on Llama2-70B shows that a tight 500\,ms stop time is needed to eliminate 95\% of SLO violations.
-Achieving so requires 560\,Gbps per-GPU\footnote{ {70\,B model uses four GPUs per-instance.}} parameter transfer bandwidth, which exceeds the available bandwidth of typical network setups (e.g., 200\,Gbps per-GPU) and even when caching at the host (256\,Gbps PCIe).
-Thus, we argue that an ideal parameter loading should be \emph{live}: before the data loading finish, the scaled instance should be able to serve requests.
+Although fast networking can significantly accelerate the data plane with minimal caching, a stop-the-world loading remains a bottleneck in cases when the networking is not fast enough.
+For example, to achieve at most 40\,\% SLO violations when serving a BurstGPT workload with Qwen2.5-72B, the system needs to achieve a tight 500\,ms stop time.
+Achieving so requires 576\,Gbps per-GPU\footnote{ {72\,B model requires at least four GPUs per-instance for serving.}} parameter transfer bandwidth, far exceeding the available bandwidth of typical compute network setups (e.g., 200\,Gbps per-GPU) and even when caching at the host (256\,Gbps PCIe).
+Thus, we argue that an ideal parameter loading should be \emph{live}: before the data loading finishes, the scaled instance should be able to serve requests.

-\stitle{Data plane made live with fine-grained scaling abstraction and cooperative execution. } Model scaling cannot be live using on-demand data loading techniques commonly found in serverless~\cite{mitosis,DBLP:conf/eurosys/WangHW19,DBLP:conf/sosp/HuangZMLLCJLSZL24} or inference loading overlap in PipeSwitch~\cite{pipeswitch} (\textsection{\ref{sec:overview}}), because an instance can only serve requests after all its parameters are loaded.
-We found that this stop is due to their coarse-grained scaling abstraction: existing systems only scale and serve at the instance level, but \emph{models can execute in a fine-grained, layer-by-layer way with multiple instances}.
-With this fine-grained layer-wise scaling, we can offload part of the layer's computation from overloaded instances to scaled instances, thus improving the overall serving throughput even before the scaled instance has loaded all the parameters.
+\stitle{2.
+Data plane made live with fine-grained scaling abstraction and cooperative execution. \,} Model scaling cannot be live using traditional on-demand data loading techniques commonly found in serverless computing~\cite{mitosis,DBLP:conf/eurosys/WangHW19,DBLP:conf/sosp/HuangZMLLCJLSZL24} or inference loading overlap in PipeSwitch~\cite{pipeswitch} (\textsection{\ref{sec:overview}}), because an instance can only emit results once all the parameters are loaded.
+This stop is rooted in the coarse-grained scaling abstraction of existing systems: they can only scale and serve at the instance level.
+To realize live scaling, our key insight is that \emph{models can be served in a fine-grained, layer-by-layer manner}.
+With this fine-grained layer-wise scaling, we can offload part of the layer's computation from overloaded instances to scaled instances with cooperative execution, thus improving the overall serving throughput even before the scaled instance has loaded all the parameters.